 Kimbell Royalty Partners (KRP) Gets a Buy Rating from Raymond James

-Raymond James analyst John Freeman reiterated a Buy rating on Kimbell Royalty Partners (KRP) today and set a price target of $12.00.
-The company’s shares closed last Monday at $8.98.
+In a report issued on March 26, John Freeman from Raymond James reiterated a Buy rating on Kimbell Royalty Partners (KRP), with a price target of $11.00.
+The company’s shares closed last Tuesday at $8.98.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Kimbell Royalty Partners with a $11.75 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Kimbell Royalty Partners with a $11.75 average price target, representing a 30.6% upside.
+In a report issued on March 16, RBC Capital also maintained a Buy rating on the stock with a $13.00 price target.

 See today’s analyst top recommended stocks >>